SarthakMishra/codemap/README.md

    - Skip the chunk
    - Exit the process

+### Commit Linting Feature

+CodeMap includes automatic commit message linting to ensure your commit messages follow conventions:

+1. **Automatic Validation**: Generated commit messages are automatically validated against conventional commit standards.
+2. **Linting Rules**:
+   - Type must be one of the allowed types (configurable in `.codemap.yml`)
+   - Type must be lowercase
+   - Subject must not end with a period
+   - Subject must be at least 10 characters long
+   - Header line should not exceed the configured maximum length (default: 72 characters)
+   - Scope must be in lowercase (if provided)
+   - Header must have a space after the colon
+   - Description must start with an imperative verb

+3. **Auto-remediation**: If a generated message fails linting, CodeMap will:
+   - Identify the specific issues with the message
+   - Automatically attempt to regenerate a compliant message (up to 3 attempts)
+   - Provide feedback during regeneration with a loading spinner

+4. **Fallback Mechanism**: If all regeneration attempts fail, the last message will be used, with linting status indicated.

 ### Commit Strategy

 The tool uses semantic analysis to group related changes together based on: